-A fuel-cell converts the chemical energy of a fuel directly into electricity.
-It uses electrochemical reactions.
-A fuel-cell part generator and part battery.
+A fuel-cell is part generator and part battery.
+It converts a fuel’s chemical energy into electricity.
 The cell is continuously supplied with fuel and air (or oxygen).
 The output is clean DC.
 The only emission is ultra-clean water.

-Fuel-cells have been used for decades in space applications.
+Fuel-cells have long been used in space applications.
 Many are installed in hospitals, schools, hotels, office buildings and countless RVs.
 They can supply both main and backup power.
 Some are powered from methane produced by decomposing garbage.
-Smaller fuel cells are powered by ethanol or high quality methanol.
+Smaller fuel cells are powered by ethanol or methanol.

 The first fuel-cell powered vehicles (in 2002) were from Daimler-Benz, Ford, General Motors and Nissan. http://fsec.ucf.edu/en/publications/pdf/fsec-cr-1987-14.pdf.

 The USA’s take-up of fuel-cell powered cars is slow but steadily growing.
-In 2020 approximately 10,000 are in coastal California.
+In 2020 approximately 10,000 are used in coastal California.
 The California Fuel Cell Partnership has outlined targets for 1000 hydrogen refueling stations.
-Also, of about one million fuel-cell electric vehicles by 2030.
+Also, for about one million fuel-cell electric vehicles by 2030.

 Hydrogen electric vehicles – European Union support

-The European Union (EU) is pushing a vehicle hydrogen program.
-It is for aviation and heavy industry.
+The European Union (EU) is pushing a vehicle hydrogen-program for aviation and heavy industry.
 The EU’s CO2 legislation for passenger vehicles includes SUVs.
-If fossil-fuelled, it requires average fuel consumption of 150 km (92 miles) per U.S. gallon (about 3.8 litres) by 2030.
+If fossil-fuelled, the EU requires average fuel consumption of 150 km (92 miles) per U.S. gallon (about 3.8 litres) by 2030.
 This is a serious engineering challenge.
 Vehicle makers thus welcome an alternative CO2-free fuel.
-As is hydrogen.
+Hydrogen is by far the favourite.

-Hydrogen production in Europe will not be a problem.
-It can use excess capacity from renewable wind-farm energy.
+Producing hydrogen in Europe is not a problem.
+It can utilise excess capacity from wind-farm.
 There is ample such capacity in Germany, Denmark, the Netherlands and Scotland.
-There is hydro-electric power in Switzerland.
-In Germany, the chemical industry produces hydrogen which is currently burned off as waste.
+There is ample hydro-electric power in Switzerland.
+In Germany, hydrogen is currently burned as waste.

-The EU regulations virtually require all new cars in 2030 be battery or fuel-cell powered.
-Mass-produced such cars are needed by then.
-The global Hydrogen Council estimates that by 2050, hydrogen will power more than 400 million cars and SUVs.
+The EU regulations virtually require new cars in 2030 to be battery or fuel-cell powered.
+The (global) Hydrogen Council estimates that by 2050, hydrogen will power over 400 million cars and SUVs.
 Furthermore, up to 20 million trucks and five million buses.
 Moreover, it forecasts that hydrogen will, by then, provide 18% of the world’s energy.

 David Wenger of Wenger Engineering Gmbh organises seminars on ‘fuel-cells being inevitable’.
 He emphasises that investors are embracing hydrogen.
 Also, that companies like Toyota and Hyundai lead the way.
-‘People are starting to wake up to the benefits of hydrogen as industry tries to fulfil obligations from the Paris Agreement on climate change.
-Investors are moving in to help improve the product and lower costs,’ said Wenger in a telephone interview.
+‘People are starting to wake up to the benefits of hydrogen as industry tries to fulfil obligations from the Paris Agreement on Climate Change.
+Investors are moving in to help improve the product and lower costs.

 Should car buyers go for fuel-cells rather than battery electric?

-A few authorities argue that producing hydrogen by traditional methods uses up just as much carbon dioxide (CO2) as saved by the fuel-cell process.
-In effect that the renewable capacity from wind, solar and off-peak hydro-electric to provide enough material at a competitive price doesn’t exist.
+It is still being argued that producing hydrogen traditionally uses as much carbon dioxide as saved by via the fuel-cell process.
+Also that the renewable capacity from wind, solar and hydro-electric to provide enough hydrogen competitively doesn’t exist.
 And even if was, distribution and storage costs would be prohibitive.
 Far from all agree with that.

 Fuel-cell car and other electric vehicle buying cost

-Apart from a far from adequate fuelling network, fuel-cell cars are relatively expensive to buy.
-The few already available on the market cost around US $60,000 for a mid- or upper-mid-range vehicle.
+Apart from lacking an adequate fuelling network, fuel-cell cars are expensive.
+The few currently for sale cost around US $60,000.
 That’s almost twice as much as comparable electric or hybrid vehicles.
 In California, however, fuel-cell powered vehicles attract up to $10,000 tax savings, and a $15,000 fuel card.

 In addition to small volumes (large-scale fuel-cell vehicle production is yet to be industrialised) there’s also a need for the precious metal, platinum, which acts as a catalyst during power generation.
 The amount of platinum needed for vehicle fuel-cells has already been greatly reduced.
 ‘The general goal is to bring down the price of hydrogen-powered cars to a similar level to that of other electric cars,’ explains Rücker.

-Another reason for the high purchase price is that hydrogen fuel-cell cars tend to be large.
-This is because the hydrogen tank(s) take up a lot of space.
-The drive unit for a purely battery-driven electric vehicle, on the other hand, also fits into small cars.
-That’s why electric cars can currently be found in all vehicle classes.
+One reason why hydrogen fuel-cell cars are costly is their large size: their hydrogen tank(s) take up a lot of space.
+The motor for a 100% battery-driven electric vehicle, however, fits into small cars.
+That’s why electric cars are made in all vehicle classes.

 Fuel-cell car and other electric vehicle running cost

 The cost of hydrogen fuel-cell vehicles has to include that of transporting and storing hydrogen.
-The gas can be in compressed liquid, or gaseous form.
-The trend is towards liquid hydrogen.
-Either way, however, transporting and storing hydrogen is more complex and energy-intensive than for petrol and diesel.
+The gas can be in compressed liquid or gaseous form.
+The trend is towards compressed liquid.
+Either way, transporting and storing hydrogen is more complex and energy-intensive than for petrol and diesel.